 Sometimes though nicknames that were used to describe someone could be rather unflattering.
 For example, the surname Peele means someone that is bald.

 The last form of the surname was derived from a person’s residence.
 People could therefore be referred to by where they lived.
 A person’s surname may have evolved from a particular feature of the landscape.

 For example, someone may have gone by the surname Hill, Moore, or Wood.
 So in these cases, the person may have lived next to a hill, a moor, or by the woods.

 This was just another way to differentiate between John who lived on the hill and John who lived next to the moor.

-On the other hand some places have gotten their name from a famous person.
-There are many a town and city all over the world that have got their name in such a way.
+On the other hand, some places have gotten their name from a famous person.
+There are many a town and city all over the world that have got their name in such different ways.

 Maybe you know of one and if so maybe you would like to comment below.

 Top 10 Surnames